COVID Waste disposal

 “With the vaccination of the second jab of the AstraZeneca, what we do is to ask those coming for the jabs to produce a card that was issued to them along with their voter’s ID card when they took the first jab.
 And once they produce that they are given the second jab,” Mr Boakye Takyi said.

-ALSO READ Ghana takes measures against COVID ahead of Christmas
+ALSO READ Ghana has so far vaccinated 468,581 against COVID

 The Coordinator of the Expanded Programme for Immunisation, Ms. Victoria Ayog-yam, was full of praise for Zoomlion and its partners for helping in the safe disposal of general and medical waste products at the centres.